 Our total travel time from Milan to Marco Polo Airport: 5 hours.

-At the rental car area (which is tiny), we had to wait a while.
+At the Marco Polo Airport rental car area (which is tiny and hot), we had to wait a while.
 Driving a manual car is a major advantage in Europe—you’ll have more options.

 We joked that we could always spot American tourists on the road by their Jeep Renegades.
 Because yep, we got one too.
 It was basically the only automatic transmission option available.